Independent Valuation Expert · Dubai, UAE & GCC · CFA-Led · IVS · RICS · IFRS 3

-Business Valuation UAE — Patent, Brand & Property Valuation
+Business Valuation Services in UAE & Dubai

 Standards Applied IVS – International Valuation Standards IFRS 3 – Business Combinations RICS – Real Estate CFA Charterholder UAE Regulatory Accepted